Alishahed/amazon23_recom/README.md

 Now you have successfully installed the project and its dependencies in your virtual environment.
 You can proceed to use the project as described in the [Usage](#usage) section.

+**Note**: I have implemented and tested this codebase in linux ubuntu.
+It should work for MacOS too ( I will update the README file if there are additional steps is needed for MacOS)

 ## Usage

 The project includes the following notebooks: